zadorlab/ase/doc/tutorials/ga/ga_convex_hull.rst

 Determination of convex hull with a genetic algorithm
 =====================================================

 In this tutorial we will determine the convex hull of a binary alloy slab.
 The convex hull can be used to check whether a certain composition is stable or it will decompose into mixed phases of the neighboring stable compositions.
 We will use a (111) slab to represent a close packed surface, the method can easily be extended for use in other systems, e.g. bulk, nanoparticle, ...
-We choose a rather small atomic structure with 24 atoms in the unit cell, in a binary system the number of different atomic distributions for a single composition is determined by the binomial coefficient :math:`\frac{N!}{n_A!n_B!}`, where :math:`N` is the total number of atoms in the slab, :math:`n_A` and :math:`n_B` is the number of A and B atoms respectively.
+We choose a rather small atomic structure with 24 atoms in the unit cell, in a binary system the number of different atomic distributions for a single composition is determined by the binomial coefficient `\frac{N!}{n_A!n_B!}`, where `N` is the total number of atoms in the slab, `n_A` and `n_B` is the number of A and B atoms respectively.
 This number rises combinatorially towards the 1:1 composition and in total there exists 16.8 million different atomic distributions for the 24 atom slab (without taking symmetry into account which will reduce the number significantly see :ref:`symmetry`).
 A number of this size warrants a search method other than brute force, here we use a genetic algorithm (GA).

 Outline of the GA run
 ---------------------